 On December 27, 2013, we entered into a Loan and Security Agreement (the "Loan Agreement") with Oxford Finance LLC ("Oxford" or the "Lender"), for a term loan to the Company in the principal amount of \$10.0 million (the "Term Loan").
 The full principal amount of the Term Loan was funded on December 27, 2013.
 We are using the proceeds of the Loan Agreement for general working capital and to fund our business requirements.
 The Term Loan accrues interest at a fixed rate of 8.35% per annum (with a default rate of 13.35% per annum).
 The Company was required to make monthly interest-only payments until April 1, 2015 ("Amortization Date") and on the Amortization Date, the Company began to make payments of principal and accrued interest in equal monthly installments of \$260 thousand sufficient to amortize the Term Loan through the maturity date of December 1, 2018.
 All unpaid principal and accrued and unpaid interest with respect to the Term Loan is due and payable in full on December 1, 2018.
-As of March 31, 2016, we have made \$2.4 million in principal payments.
+As of June 30, 2016, we have made \$3.0 million in principal payments on the Term Loan and the balance of term Loan is \$7.0 million.
 As security for its obligations under the Loan Agreement, the Company granted Lender a security interest in substantially all of its existing and after-acquired assets, exclusive of its intellectual property assets.
-Pursuant to the Loan Agreement, the Company is not allowed to pledge its intellectual property assets to others.
+Pursuant to the Loan Agreement, the Loan Agreement, the Company is not allowed to pledge its intellectual property assets to others.
 Upon the execution of the Loan Agreement, we issued to the Lender warrants to purchase an aggregate of up to 60 thousand shares of our common stock at an exercise price equal to \$7.98 per share (after adjustment for our one-for-five reverse stock split) (the "Warrants").
 We recorded \$400 thousand as debt discount associated with the fair value of the Warrants and are amortizing it to interest expense over the term of the loan using the loan's effective interest rate.
-The Warrants are immediately exercisable for cash or by net exercise and will expire December 27, 2020.
-The fair value of the warrants was determined using the Black-Scholes
+The Warrants are immediately exercisable for cash or by net exercise and will expire Decembe